Ankr-network/ankr-docs/docs/build-blockchain/bas/bas-introduction.md

 ---
-title: About BAS
+title: BSC Application Sidechain (BAS)
-id: about-bas
+id: introduction
 ---

 ## What is BAS?